Fungus: External phylogeny

 Although commonly included in botany curricula and textbooks, fungi are more closely related to animals than to plants, and are placed with the animals in the monophyletic group of opisthokonts.
 Analyses using molecular phylogenetics support a monophyletic origin of fungi.
 The taxonomy of fungi is in a state of constant flux, especially due to research based on DNA comparisons.
 These current phylogenetic analyses often overturn classifications based on older and sometimes less discriminative methods based on morphological features and biological species concepts obtained from experimental matings.

 There is no unique generally accepted system at the higher taxonomic levels and there are frequent name changes at every level, from species upwards.
 Efforts among researchers are now underway to establish and encourage usage of a unified and more consistent nomenclature.
 Until relatively recent (2012) changes to the International Code of Nomenclature for algae, fungi and plants, fungal species could also have multiple scientific names depending on their life cycle and mode (sexual or asexual) of reproduction.
-Web sites such as Index Fungorum and MycoBank are officially recognized nomenclatural repositories and list current names of fungal species (with cross-references to older synonyms).
+Web sites such as Index Fungorum, Fungal Names, and MycoBank are officially recognized nomenclatural repositories and list current names of fungal species (with cross-references to older synonyms).